Investigation & Analysis

 This Sahih Hadith states that the verse (Ayah) of stoning adulterers to death is missing from the Quran.

-Thus, this Hadith claims that the Quran is not complete and has a verse that is absent or gone, thus contradicting the Quran’s guarantee of being complete.
+Thus, this Hadith claims that the Quran is not complete and has a verse that is absent or gone, thus contradicting the Quran’s guarantee of being complete and preserved.

-If a verse of stoning adulterers to death was truly revealed in the Quran, like what this Hadith claims, then where is it?
+If a verse of stoning adulterers to death was truly revealed in the Quran, like what is claimed in this Hadith, then where is it?

 A Nation Cannot Succeed With a Woman as Ruler?
 What About the Queen of Sheba?

 To begin with, more than 95% of failed nations in history were ruled or governed by men.
-So it doesn’t make sense to believe that women cannot lead a nation successfully when the men do not have a great track record themselves.
+So it doesn’t make sense to believe that women cannot lead a nation successfully when the men have a far worse track record.

 Secondly, there was nothing in the Quran to suggest that Sheba (Saba in Arabic) was a failed nation.
 The people of Sheba was ruled by a righteous queen according to the Quran (Surah 27), who sought counsel amongst her advisors before making any decision, just like any good leader would do.